 6. Small space

 Need a home office or study zone but really don't have the space?
 Then this one-wall solution is for you.
 Pick up a narrow desk and matching chair and set them up against a spare patch of bare wall.
-Install a floating shelf above the desk on the wall for added storage and hang a pin board at eye level.
-Voila!
+Install some floating shelves above the desk on the wall for added storage.
+Voila you're done!

 The laid back yet sophisticated look of a Hamptons-inspired home is one that blends with the Australian lifestyle beautifully.
 If you're attempting a Hamptons-style home office remember to use whitewashed or pale timber in raw finished, lots of white linen and cotton, and keep your accent colours to shades of blue, yellow, green and beiges.
 Set off the beach vibe with a woven pendant light, baskets or beachside paraphernalia.